- Required software

 .truck file to match the name of your new mesh and drag the new mesh file back into the

 .zip and test in-game:

-A:: First, just Google the issue.
-If you can’t find a solution then you can create a thread on the Forums about it.
+First, just Google the issue.
+If you can’t find a solution then you can create a thread on the content creation forum.